 -- Declaration of the Stockholm International Forum on the Holocaust

 The Holocaust is a mandatory topic in Swiss schools.
-The Cantonal education departments are committed to implementing the guidelines and to reaching the goals defined by the Cantonal teaching curricula.
+The Cantonal education departments (CDPE) are committed to implementing the guidelines and to reaching the goals defined by the Cantonal teaching curricula.

 The Holocaust as the murder of the Jews of Europe by the Nazi regime and its collaborators during the Second World War is taught within the context of history teaching and civic education.
 Aspects of the Holocaust and the Roma genocide are also addressed in social science, religious studies and literature.

 On a higher level (Gymnasium/Lycée and vocational training), the teaching of Holocaust remembrance is seen in the context of violence and genocide prevention, aiming at analysing, understanding and preventing the causes and forms of violence, racism, xenophobia and antisemitism.
 Teaching methods are interactive, insisting on the need to respect human rights, as well as other people's values, and promoting interaction and communication, solidarity and mutual understanding.

 Each year, on the 27 January, the President of the Swiss Confederation delivers a message to commemorate the International Holocaust Remembrance Day.
 In Swiss schools this day has been commemorated since 2004, focusing on three main topics:

 In 2008 in Geneva, over 500 guests attended a national ceremony honoring the Swiss Righteous among the Nations (approximately 60 women and men).
 This commemoration was the first of its kind in Switzerland, and it was performed in the presence of the President of the Swiss Confederation.

 In 2011 the Association of Holocaust Survivors in Switzerland decided to cease its activities all the while retaining informal ties between former members.
 A ceremony in the Federal Palace (the parliament and government building) in Berne took place to honor the association and their many years of work.
 A publication project of testimonies launched in 2008 was the cornerstone of their activities.
 Headed by Professor Ivan Lefkovits, a Holocaust survivor himself, this project was and is meant to encourage those survivors who had not yet done so to write down their chronicles.
 During the ceremony, Ms. Ruth Dreifuss, former President of the Swiss Confederation was offered the first 12 books of testimonies.

-Following the research by the "Independent Commission of Experts Switzerland - Second World War" and the publication of their findings in 25 volumes, other historians started to further investigate the political, social and economic aspects of this period.
-Recent research has focused on the Swiss refugee policy canton by canton or has adopted a supranational perspective, such as the exhibition "La Svizzera e la persecuzione degli ebrei in Italia 1938-1945" or the publication “Une frontière entre la guerre et la paix.
-Les échanges au quotidien autour de l’Arc jurassien (1937-1945) “ by Christian Favre (Neuchâtel, 2010).
-The field of research on teaching and learning about the Holocaust has been developing in educational sciences.
+Following the research by the "Independent Commission of Experts Switzerland - Second World War" and the publication of their findings in 25 volumes (2001-2002), other historians started to further investigate the political, social and economic aspects of this period.
+Recent research has focused on the Swiss refugee policy canton by canton or has adopted a supranational perspective.
+A list of books published since 2004 is attached to the “country report” of Switzerland to the IHRA.